-Dr. Elizabeth H. Simmons is Dean of Lyman Briggs College and University Distinguished Professor of Physics in the Michigan State University Department of Physics and Astronomy.
-Lyman Briggs is a four-year residential undergraduate college at Michigan State University that focuses on the study of science in its historical, philosophical, and sociological context.
+Dr. Elizabeth H. Simmons is Associate Provost for Faculty and Academic Staff Development, Dean of Lyman Briggs College, and University Distinguished Professor of Physics in the Michigan State University Department of Physics and Astronomy.
+Lyman Briggs is a four-year residential undergraduate residential college at Michigan State University that focuses on the study of science in historical, philosophical, and sociological context.
+In her Associate Provost's role, Simmons leads the Academic Advancement Network, which promotes an inclusive, proactive culture supporting professional development for all MSU faculty, academic staff, and academic leaders.

 After completing her undergraduate degree at Harvard University in 1985, Simmons earned an M.Phil. in physics at Cambridge University as a Churchill Scholar .
 She returned to Harvard for her doctoral degree and postdoctoral fellowship, and then spent a decade as a professor at Boston University, winning the university's Scholar/Teacher of the Year Award in 2002.
 In summer 2003, she joined the MSU faculty as the leader of what was then the Lyman Briggs School of Science.